sh1boot/sh1boot.github.io/todo/non-planar-3d-printing.md

 ### stretch goal: woodgrain

 Small variations in height, but variations themselves varying over z axis so that it gets thinner and thicker as well.
+Arranged such that the cumulative effect mimics that of wood grain.

 ## Weaving